STAT545-UBC/STAT545-UBC-original-website/hw10_package.md

 Check minus: Package does not install.
 Or installation seemed go OK but one or more of the functions don't work.
 Or you do something that seems totally natural (probably copied from `README.md` or vignette) and get odd behavior.

-Check: Hits all the elements.
+Check: Hits most/all the elements.
 No obvious technical difficulties.
 Package pleasant to use. `README.md` and vignette are pleasant to read and provide accessible examples of usage.
 No heroic detective work required.
 Good work!

 Check plus: Exceeded the requirements in number of dimensions.
 Took `gameday` farther than was required.
 Wrote a new package from scratch.
 Experience of installation and usage was dreamy because of excellent documentation and high functionality.
 You learned something new from reviewing their work and you’re eager to incorporate it into your work.
 Wow!